MikeAaldering/MG-Rast-metagenomics-collector/README.md

 # MG-Rast-metagenomics-collector
-Download all metadata and OTU tables of metagenome samples from MG-Rast

-This program downloads species and metadata from MG-Rast database and stores it to a .CSV file.
+Download all metadata and OTU tables of metagenome samples from MG-Rast and stores it to a .CSV file.
+It can also standardize metadata naming.
+In the workflow diagramm is descibed how the program works.

 To run MG-Rast, the following python libraries are needed:
 -dateutil -ete2 -incf.countryutils -pandas -ijson -json -re -six -time -urllib2